 (b) Anticipated Economic, financial and other benefits to be derived from the project, and the beneficiaries for each;

-(c) A description of anticipated and cumulative, impacts of the activity, as assessed by experts, (. including, but not limited to, oceanographic, geological, biological, socioeconomic and sociocultural) including the expectedduration of impacts and cumulative impacts in relation to the identified baselines, and the expected recovery rates of the system to its original state;
+(c) A description of anticipated and cumulative, [risks and] impacts of the activity, as assessed by experts, (. including, but not limited to, oceanographic, geological, biological, socioeconomic and sociocultural) including the expected spatial extent and duration of impacts and cumulative impacts in relation to the identified baselines, and the expected recovery rates of the system to its original state;

-(d) Measures to [to] mitigate anticipated and cumulative environmental impacts and a description of any anticipated and cumulative residual impacts, that may occur despite Mitigation, noting how the mitigation hierarchy is being employed in assessing impacts;
+(d) Measures to [minimize and] []mitigate anticipated and cumulative environmental impacts [support recovery of the marine environment from impacts,] and a description of any anticipated and cumulative residual impacts, that may occur despite Mitigation, noting how the mitigation hierarchy is being employed in assessing impacts;

+[[Alt (d bis) A description of any residual impacts;] ]

+[[Alt (d ter) Expected recovery rate of the marine environment impacted;] ]

-(e) Linkages with development of the Environmental Monitoring and Management Plan and the Closure Plan; [(e)bis Conformity with the Authority’s global environmental policy and strategy and the applicable regional environmental management plan; and]
+(e) Linkages with development of the Environmental Monitoring and Management Plan and the Closure Plan; [and]

+[]

 (f) Consultation undertaken with other parties and Stakeholders.